Donna S. Bautista, DDS

 The tongue is a mobile group of muscles that is attached to the floor of the mouth.
 The top of the tongue is covered with small bumps called papillae.
 The majority of our taste buds sit on these papillae.

 The tongue is used for tasting, swallowing, and chewing food.
 The tongue is also used to form words for speaking.
 Typically, a tongue that is pink and moist with a thin white coating on the surface is considered healthy.
 There are variations of surface texture that are normal and healthy as well.
-As many of us have experienced, a tongue injury (such as when we accidentally bite our tongue) can be quite bothersome since the tongue is such an instrumental part of our daily lives through eating and speaking.
+As many of us have experienced, a tongue injury (such as when we accidentally bite our tongue) can be quite painful since the tongue is such an instrumental part of our daily lives through eating and speaking.
 Though very few people know it, the tongue is actually a very good measure of the well-being of the body.
 This is why your doctor may use the tongue depressor to look in your mouth and tongue during an examination.